 561-475-1831

-In the state of Florida, there are as many as 500 truck accidents every month, resulting in hundreds of deaths and thousands of injuries.
-If you were injured in such an accident because of the wrongdoing of a truck driver or trucking company, the West Palm Beach truck accident lawyers at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., believe that you should not be the one to pay for the resulting costs of this accident.
-Our experienced team of attorneys fully understand both Florida trucking laws as well as national regulations articulated in the Federal Motor Carrier Safety Regulations.
-As such, we are prepared to provide you with the experienced legal representation you need on your side if you’ve been injured because of a negligent or reckless trucker or trucking company.
+In Florida, there are hundreds of truck accidents every month, resulting in hundreds of deaths and thousands of injuries.
+If you got hurt in such an accident because of the wrongdoing of a truck driver or trucking company, the West Palm Beach truck accident lawyers at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. believe that you should not be the one to pay for the resulting costs of this accident.

 Do I Need a Lawyer?